Natural gas in Papua New Guinea: Competition for control over the Elk-Antelope gas fields

 The pattern of fierce competition and shifting alliances resulted in the following shareholding and proposed structure for the project: Total is the largest shareholder of the Elk-Antelope fields with a 31.1% interest.
 The partners are ExxonMobil (28.3%) and Oil Search (17.7%).
 The plan assumed that construction is 70% debt financed.

 Oil Search had the management contract for the upstream facilities while ExxonMobil managed the gas liquefaction plant and loading bay.
 The latter facilities would be built at the same place near Port Moresby as installations serving LNG/PNG.

-The agreement contained an obligation to provide gas for domestic use (a reserved 5%) so that PNG is for 70 percent self-sufficient for electricity supply in 2030.
+The agreement contained an obligation to provide gas for domestic use (a reserved 5%) so that PNG is 70 percent self-sufficient in electricity supply in 2030.
 The State and landowners are not obliged to pay for their equity (US$900 million) before revenues start coming in.
 Payment for the Interoil shares by ExxonMobil is partly deferred until the FID and first shipments are made.
 Interoil retains residual rights to income from the gasfield if it performs above certain expectations.
 Pac-LNG has retained residual rights to income if the output is beyond a certain expectation.
 Total deferred cash payments for equity to the date of the FID (US$230 million).